ros2/ros2_documentation/source/Tutorials/Advanced/Writing-a-Buffer-Backend.rst

+The real CUDA backend (``cuda_buffer_backend_msgs/CudaBufferDescriptor.msg``) illustrates the device-IPC shape: the descriptor carries the publisher process id, block id, socket path, and synchronization metadata needed to import a CUDA VMM block.
+The exported file descriptor itself is passed out-of-band over the Unix-domain socket named by the descriptor.
-The real CUDA backend (``cuda_buffer_backend_msgs/CudaBufferDescriptor.msg``) illustrates the device-IPC shape: the descriptor carries CUDA IPC metadata when the peer can use CUDA IPC, and the backend returns ``nullptr`` when that peer should receive the field through CPU fallback instead.
+If the backend cannot serve a peer through CUDA IPC, it returns ``nullptr`` so that peer receives the field through CPU fallback instead.

 Step 2: Implement ``BufferImplBase<T>``
 ---------------------------------------